The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 Symptoms

-Symptoms, in most cases, are clearly manifested in the morning.
+Symptoms, in most cases, clearly manifest themselves in the morning.

-The child begins to show the following symptoms of the disease:
+The child begins to show the following signs of illness:

-Sour eyes in a child can occur due to infection in them.
-Although the structure of the eye, in young patients, does not differ from adults, in childhood, the protective functions of the body are not yet fully operational.
-Therefore, any even minor infection can trigger the pathological process.
+Acidity in a child's eyes can occur due to infection.
+Although the structure of the eye in young patients does not differ from that of adults, in childhood the protective functions of the body are not yet fully operational.
+Therefore, any even minor infection can trigger a pathological process.

 Most often this is facilitated by: